AutoHomework/.github/profile/README.md

 # Hi, We are AutoHomework

-A collection of scripts and people who wanna get web homework done as fast as possible
+A collection of scripts and people who wanna get homework done as fast as possible

 ## Features